dougolson/Coursera_GCD_Project/README.md

 ```{r}
 names(allData)[3:563] <- nms
 ```
 ### use grep to create a selector for subject, activity and all mean and std columns:
+* this returns indeces for column names that contain "subject", "activity", "mean" or "std"
 ```{r}
 allDataNames <- names(allData)
 colSelect <- grep("subject|activity|mean|std",allDataNames,ignore.case = TRUE)